-- 1. The content of the microorganism, expressed in weight or volume per weight or volume of product.
+- 1. The content of the micro-organism, expressed in weight or volume per weight or volume of product.
 Also, in line with the MASAM specification presented above, minimum and maximum contents need to be specified for all active components, in appropriate terms relative to the product. - 2.
-The same set of contaminating microorganisms that has been monitored in the MASAM must be assayed for the product, before and after storage at the conditions relevant to the intended shelf-life.
-Similarly, metabolites of concern need to be determined pre -and post-storage to show their compliance with acceptable limits derived from the MASAM specification.
-Chemicals of concern, if present, are considered to have ended up in the MASAM

-Chemicals of concern, if present, are considered to have ended up in the MASAM during the manufacturing process; their levels are generally not expected to increase during formulation or storage, so, in principle, no pre -and post-storage monitoring is required for these substances.

-3. Co-formulants must be listed, along with their content, identity (IUPAC name(s) and CAS number(s) of its constituent(s), trade name), and function.
+The same set of contaminating micro-organisms that has been monitored in the MASAM must be assayed for the product, before and after storage at the conditions relevant to the intended shelf-life.
+Similarly, metabolites of concern need to be determined pre -and post-storage to show their compliance with acceptable limits derived from the MASAM specification. - Relevant impurities, if present, are considered to have ended up in the MASAM during the manufacturing process; their levels are generally not expected to increase during formulation or storage, so, in principle, no pre -and post-storage monitoring is required for these substances. - 3.
+Co-formulants must be listed, along with their content, identity (IUPAC name(s) and CAS number(s) of its constituent(s), trade name), and function.